voschezang/coding-handbook/collaboration/team-performance.md

 - There is accountability of results.
 - Stakeholders trust the team.
 - Team members find purpose or meaning in their work.

+### Cost of Succes

+Succes has several risks.
+It is not guaranteed to be sustainable.

+- The nature of these risks can be either long-term consequences or immediate side-effects.

+- It can result in increased stress, competition and stagnation.

+#### Risks

+**Immediate issues**, as side-effect of succeeding.

+- Effects on employees
+  - Alienation due to standardization and scale.
+Less personal involvement and care.
+  - More responsibility due to the organization depending on the product.
+  - More responsibility due to customers depending on the product.
+  - Declining collaboration, due to increased competition of team members..
+- Technical problems
+  - Security and compliance issues after changing too rapidly.

+Limited **sustainability**.
+Lower agility, higher operating cost.

+- Business agility

+  - Decreased profitability after attracting competitors.
+  - Inability to adapt to market changes, after over-indexing on a specific solution.
+  - Becoming extremely conserative and risk-averse, after reaching a local optimum.

+- Mismatch in capability

+  - Higher expectations of the team from management.
+  - Higher expectations of the product from customers.

+  - Technical debt after prioritizing short term performance over long term performance.
+  - Higher complexity.
+Higher maintenance cost.